Exploring rapidity regularization schemes at low $x$ with the DIS longitudinal structure function: Introduction

 As usual in QCD, in order to obtain precise and reliable theoretical results, it is necessary to include the next-to-leading order (NLO) corrections in the QCD coupling $\as$.
 Their derivation in the presence of gluon saturation effects has been the subject of intense studies in recent years.
 On the one hand, NLO corrections have been derived for the BK equation~\cite{Balitsky:2007feb,Balitsky:2009xg} and for the B-JIMWLK evolution~\cite{Balitsky:2013fea,Kovner:2013ona,Kovner:2014lca,Lublinsky:2016meo}.
+Partial results have also been obtained for the NNLO corrections to the BK equation~\cite{Caron-Huot:2016tzz,Brunello:2025rhh}.
 On the other hand, the fixed-order NLO corrections to many observables sensitive to gluon saturation at low $x$ have been calculated, with a particular emphasis on DIS observables, in preparation for the future Electron-Ion Collider (EIC).
 The inclusive DIS structure functions have been calculated for both massless quarks~\cite{Balitsky:2010ze,Balitsky:2012bs,Beuf:2011xd,Beuf:2016wdz,Beuf:2017bpd,Hanninen:2017ddy} and massive quarks~\cite{Beuf:2021qqa,Beuf:2021srj,Beuf:2022ndu}.
 Using these results in the dipole factorization approach, it has been possible to fit~\cite{Beuf:2020dxl,Hanninen:2022gje,Casuga:2025etc} the dipole-proton scattering amplitude to the HERA data on inclusive structure function and on their heavy quark contribution, at NLO accuracy.
 Other DIS observables that have been derived at NLO in this context include diffractive structure functions~\cite{Beuf:2022kyp,Beuf:2024msh}, exclusive production of a light~\cite{Boussarie:2016bkq,Mantysaari:2022bsp} or heavy~\cite{Mantysaari:2021ryb,Mantysaari:2022kdm} vector meson, inclusive production of dijet~\cite{Caucal:2021ent,Taels:2022tza,Caucal:2022ulg,Caucal:2023nci,Caucal:2023fsf}, dihadron~\cite{Bergabo:2023wed,Bergabo:2022tcu,Iancu:2022gpw,Caucal:2024nsb}, photon plus dijet~\cite{Roy:2019hwr}, single jet or hadron~\cite{Bergabo:2022zhe,Bergabo:2024ivx,Caucal:2024cdq,Altinoluk:2025dwd}, and diffractive production of dijet~\cite{Boussarie:2016ogo,Boussarie:2019ero}, dihadron~\cite{Fucilla:2022wcg} or single hadron~\cite{Fucilla:2023mkl}.
 In the context of proton-nucleus or proton-proton collisions, the NLO corrections have been derived for the forward inclusive production of single hadron~\cite{Chirilli:2012jd,Altinoluk:2014eka,Liu:2019iml,Liu:2020mpy,Shi:2021hwx,Altinoluk:2023hfz}, single jet~\cite{Liu:2022ijp} and Drell-Yan pair plus jet~\cite{Taels:2023czt}.

 In all of these NLO calculations, various types of divergences are encountered.
 Transverse integrations lead to UV and collinear divergences, usually handled with dimensional regularization, evaluating the transverse integrals in $D\!-\!2 = 2\!-\!2\epsilon$ dimensions.
 In addition, divergences arise from integrations over light-cone momenta\footnote{In this article, we always choose a frame in which the dense target is left-moving, with a large momentum component $P^-$, and the dilute projectile (such as the virtual photon in DIS) is right-moving, with a large momentum component $q^+$.} $k^+$, when the $k^+$ of gluon line goes to zero.
 Either soft or rapidity divergences appear in such a way.
 Since rapidity divergences cannot be regularized by dimensional regularization, a second regulator is needed.
 In the vast majority of the above mentioned NLO calculations including gluon saturation, that second regulator is a lower cut-off in $k^+$